bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Mostly Cloudy
+- Partly Cloudy
-- 79% humidity
+- 76% humidity
 - 9 mph wind
-- 75% cloud cover
+- 38% cloud cover
 - 66 AQI 🟨
 - About 10.2 inches of snow on the ground
 - 1.34 inches of snow and 0.12 inches of rain expected in the next 48 hours